handwerkerd/tedana/docs/building_decision_trees.rst

       Is a list of the necessary metrics in the component table that will be used by the tree.
 If a metric doesn't exist then this will raise an error instead of executing a tree.
 (This can eventually be used to call the metric calculation code based on the decision tree specification).
 If a necessary metric isn't used, there will be a warning.
-This is just a warning because, if the decision tree code specification is eventually used to calculated metrics, one may want to calculate a metric even if it's not being used.
+This is just a warning because, if the decision tree code specification is eventually used to execute the code to calculate metrics, one may want to calculate a metric even if it's not being used.

   intermediate_classifications:
       A list of intermediate classifications (i.e. "provisionalaccept", "provisionalreject").
-It is very important to prespecify these because the code will make sure only the default classifications ("accepted" "rejected" "unclassified") and intermediate classifications are used in a tree.
+It is very important to pre-specify these because the code will make sure only the default classifications ("accepted" "rejected" "unclassified") and intermediate classifications are used in a tree.
 This prevents someone from accidentially losing a component due to a spelling error or other minor variation in a classification label